nkouki98/Assignment-Tracker/README.md

 ## ASP.NET Core with SQL Server

-This application is built using ASP.NET Core, a cross-platform, high-performance framework for building modern, cloud-based, internet-connected applications.
-It leverages Microsoft SQL Server as the backend database for robust data storage and management.
+This application is built using ASP.NET Core Web App on MacOS using Rider and Docker (For SQL Server Instance).

 ## License